SergiusTheBest/plog/README.md

 #endif
 ```

-Character set conversion is done by:

-- `WideCharToMultiByte`/`MultiByteToWideChar` - on Windows
-- `iconv` - on all other systems

-By default all log files are stored in UTF-8 with BOM.
+By default all log files are stored in UTF-8 with BOM thanks to [UTF8Converter](#utf8converter).

 *Note: on Android wide string support in plog is disabled.*

 ##Performance
 Plog is not using any asynchronous techniques so it may slow down your application on large volumes of log messages.

-According to [Performance](samples/Performance) sample producing a single log message takes the following amount of time:
+Producing a single log message takes the following amount of time:

 |CPU|OS|Time per a log call, microsec|
 |----|----|:----:|